-Lawsuit: Flood damage at Noah’s Ark attraction in Kentucky
+Correction: damage at Noah’s Ark attraction story

-WILLIAMSTOWN, Ky.
-(AP) — In the Bible, the ark survived an epic flood.
-Yet the owners of Kentucky’s Noah’s ark attraction are demanding their insurance company bail them out after flooding caused nearly $1 million in property damage.
+In the Bible, the ark survived an epic flood.
+Yet the owners of Kentucky’s Noah’s ark attraction are demanding their insurance company bail them out after heavy rains caused nearly $1 million in property damage.

-The Ark Encounter says in a federal lawsuit that heavy rains in 2017 and 2018 caused a landslide on its access road.
+The Ark Encounter says in a federal lawsuit that rains in 2017 and 2018 caused a landslide on its access road.
 The Courier Journal reports the attraction’s insurance carriers refused to cover the damage.

 The 510-foot-long wooden ark has been a popular northern Kentucky attraction since its 2016 opening.
 The lawsuit says the road has been rebuilt.
 The ark was not damaged.